MagicJinn/Quantum-Things/README.md

 # Quantum Things

-Quantum Things, a 1.12.2 continuation of Lumien231's [Random Things](https://github.com/lumien231/Random-Things)
+## Quantum Things, a 1.12.2 continuation of Lumien231's [Random Things](https://github.com/lumien231/Random-Things).

-## WARNING: When upgrading from Random Things, make sure to delete the randomthings.cfg file, and re-check all config options.
+### WARNING: When upgrading from Random Things, make sure to delete the randomthings.cfg file, and re-check all config options.
 Some may have changed, been reset, removed or added

 ![Quantum Things](icon.png)

-The majority of the credit goes to Lumien231, who created the absolutely monolithic Random Things (MIT).
-Additional credit goes to UniversalTweaks (MIT) for 3 of the bug fixes.
+**The majority of the credit goes to Lumien231, who created the absolutely monolithic Random Things (MIT).
+Additional credit goes to UniversalTweaks (MIT) for 3 of the bug fixes.**

 ## Changes and fixes